msanatan/msanatan.github.io/blog/2019/weekend-hack-another-scraper/index.md

 The first thing I needed to do was get all my articles in one go.
 The scraper consists 3 parts:

-* Parse the HTML to get the articles from my user page \- <https://stackabuse.com/author/marcus>
+* Parse the HTML to get the articles from my user page \- <a href="https://stackabuse.com/author/marcus" target="_blank" rel="nofollow noopener noreferrer">https://stackabuse.com/author/marcus</a>
 * Save each article as Markdown files with a `link` property
 * Allow users to specify which author to scrape via command line arguments

 ## Parsing

-For parsing I used [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), definitely one of the most popular scarping libraries for Python.
+For parsing I used <a href="https://www.crummy.com/software/BeautifulSoup" target="_blank" rel="nofollow noopener noreferrer">Beautiful Soup</a>, definitely one of the most popular scarping libraries for Python.
 I skipped on `lxml` as the page is very simple, there was no need for fancy XPath.
 This function returns all the posts in a list of dictionaries.
 I'm not copying the content, so all I need are the names, links and dates.

 ```python
 def parse_posts(author_url):